emastho/vixenydocs/src/routes/library/wrap/+page.md

 > Context:

-- `isUsing`: Shows the componets that you are using.
+- `isUsing`: Shows the components that you are using.
 - `isAsync`: Shows if the current petition is async.

 > Components: